herndont/java-fundamentals/basics2/README.md

         I was not able to complete this task yet, but think that I am close.
 I am trying to use a do while loop and some if statements to complete this.

+        *I currently have a never ending flip coin game going on.
+While fun, this does get old rather quickly so I will need to figure out why this is happening and correct it this evening.

     Command Line Clock: This tasks requires that you create a method called clock that utilizes the built in LocalDateTime object to constantly print out the current time to the console.
 This should be done on a second by second basis.